 We each had our own tiny guest room.
 The rooms were nearly empty, only containing a bed and a drawer.
 I couldn’t sleep.
 Not after that.
 They were out here killing off their most vulnerable and desperate.
 I’d like to think that at least he was naive, but it didn’t settle right.
 He knew he was ignorant and yet he risked at least 21 people’s souls like that.
 He was a monster.

-In my restlessness, I went next door to see Arezo.
-I knocked and she opened the door.
-She greeted me with a weak smile, seemingly still fragile from earlier or at least sensitive to my fragility.
-I asked, “Can we talk, please?”
+After the awe wore off, I knocked on Arezo’s door and she opened.
+She greeted with a weak smile, seemingly still fragile from earlier or at least sensitive to my fragility.

 She invited me in.
 We laid on her bed and she asked, “Are you ready?”